wodanaz/Assembling_viruses/README.md

-For some ridiculous reason, bedtools messes up the first and last base when merging and they must be edited Here, a general rule to change the positions affected
+For some ridiculous reason, bedtools messes up the first and last base when merging and they must be edited Here, a general rule to change the positions affected.

 for example: